tytysam/simple-language-toggle-context/README.md

 # Language Toggle via React Context | Simple Web App

-Simple React-based app that lets a user change the language of the page by clicking on the flags of different countries.
-By leveraging useContext,
+Simple React-based app that lets a user change the language of the content on the page by clicking on the flags of different countries.
+By leveraging the useContext hook, I'm able to create common data that can be accessed throughout the component hierarchy without passing props down to each level manually.

 I built this simple app in order to practice my understanding of the following topics: